Owning a house can be strenuous, but if there's anything more tedious then it would be designing your house.

 Fabric is, perhaps, one of the most fundamental elements in interior designing.
 For the uninitiated, Fabrics are a brilliant way to define the character of your space.
 In addition to that, having them integrated with your furniture and lighting will add vividness to your house.

 Despite its significance, its use is very uncommon within the realm of home decor.
-One of the many reasons is how the majority of us relate fabric with clothing, but not with anything else.
+One of the many reasons is how the majority of us relate fabric easily with clothing, but invisible when it comes to home furnishing.
 However, Thanks to the internet, this contradiction is slowly dissolving among the masses.

 The internet era gave rise to the Do-It-Yourself culture, which in turn through